avcoder/unit07-lesson05/slides.md

 - Git clone https://github.com/avcoder/ts-exercise-01
 - Transform the entire thing to TS
+  - Look for TS errors in VS Code in lower right corner
 - Stretch goals:
+  - Create a `FilterType` that has a union of 'all', 'complete', 'incomplete'
   - Extract into components:
     - TaskItem
     - TaskList